zrobb12/youtube-video-analyzer/README.md

 ## Features

-- Fetch and transcribe YouTube videos (English only, if transcripts available).
+- Fetch and transcribe YouTube videos.
 - Summarize video transcripts using Venice or Morpheus LLMs.
 - Ask questions about the video content interactively.
 - Fully customizable summary prompt.